About PUBG MOBILE GAMELOOP

 I was running the game on a five-year budget budget gaming laptop, which usually has trouble.
 The game struggled to keep ultra frame rates, but at low settings it worked as well as butter.
 I ran it on a colleague’s desktop PC which has slightly better specs and is fairly new.
 Here, the Ultra graphics offer a very sanctifying performance.

 As for the mechanics of the game, the fall of the FPS seems to affect how the bullets hit the enemy.
 This is similar to the main PC game, where FPS crashes also affect ball registration.
 But on top of that, it worked surprisingly well on such an old PC, and that too without a problem.

 First impressions of PUBG Lite

-Those players who may not have had the best specifications on their PC and who hope to play PUBG may finally have their answer.
+Players who may not have the best specs on their PC and who hope to play PUBG can finally have their answer.
 PUBG Lite continues to demonstrate that PUBG Corp not only wants a larger player base, but also listens to its users.
 The game is a very balanced fusion of the main PC version and the mobile version.
-It has been created to work well even on old PCs, with obsolete specifications.Download Now
+It was created to work well even on older PCs, with outdated specifications.

 To download PUBG MOBILE GAMELOOP please click this download button.
 Thanks.